 - Pink Flannel Flower (Bush) – Allows the animal to find deep peace in the present situation

-- Stuart Dessert Pea (Bush) – Allows the animal to move forward by using the experience to let go of the past.
+- Sturt Desert Pea (Bush) – Allows the animal to move forward by using the experience to let go of the past.

-- Ilawarra Flame Tree (Bush) – For animals who feel rejected
+- Illawarra Flame Tree (Bush) – For animals who feel rejected

 By choosing a combination or just one of the above add 2 drops for Bach, 7 drops for Bush (however I use 2 and it works fine) and 2 drops for Alaskan from the above stock bottles.
 Add them to a 30ml (1 oz.) treatment bottle of spring water and shake vigorously.
 This allows the ‘life force energy’ of each flower to come to life.
 Give 4 drops 4 times a day to your animal in their water, food or on treats until you notice a change.